metasnf: Meta Clustering with Similarity Network Fusion in R

 \section{Identifying settings driving meta cluster formation}

-A side by side view of the settings matrix can quickly reveal if any particular settings or ranges of settings were responsible for the specific meta clustering structure observed in the earlier heatmaps.
-The \code{settings_matrix_heatmap} function converts all the columns of the settings data frame (and/or weights matrix, controlled by the function's arguments) to scaled numbers between 0 and 1, then plots those values sorted by the same ordering used for meta cluster identification.
+Plotting settings in the SNF config alongside the meta cluster heatmap can make it easier to identify which of those settings may have been responsible for the overall meta clustering structure observed.
+The \code{config_heatmap()} function converts all the columns of the settings data frame (and/or weights matrix, controlled by the function's arguments) to scaled numbers between 0 and 1, then plots those values sorted by the same ordering used for meta cluster identification.
 Note that \code{config_heatmap()} is a descriptive alias for \code{plot.snf_config()}.
-For example, Figure~\ref{fig:sm_heatmap} suggests that the one cluster solution in meta cluster \textit{A} is likely driven by the simultaneous dropout of household income and pubertal status features and that meta cluster \textit{D} is likely driven by a distinct SNF scheme.
-Particularly notable columns can be easily referenced as annotations in the \code{adjusted_rand_index_heatmap}, as all of these columns are present in the extended solutions matrix. \begin{CodeChunk} \begin{CodeInput} R> config_heatmap(sc_6, order = meta_cluster_order_1, hide_fixed = TRUE) \end{CodeInput} \end{CodeChunk}
+For example, Figure~\ref{fig:sm_heatmap} suggests that the one cluster solution in meta cluster A is likely driven by the simultaneous dropout of household income and pubertal status features and that meta cluster D is likely driven by usage of the first ("individual") SNF scheme.
+Particularly notable columns can be easily referenced as annotations in the \code{meta_cluster_heatmap()}, as all of these columns are present in the extended solutions data frame. \begin{CodeChunk} \begin{CodeInput} R> config_heatmap(sc_6, order = meta_cluster_order_1, hide_fixed = TRUE) \end{CodeInput} \end{CodeChunk}